 Today’s networking event with our global faculty and staff was a great opportunity to reconnect with familiar faces and meet new colleagues.
 We had 10 in attendance, and all enjoyed some refreshments as we got to know each other better, exchanged ideas, and explored potential collaborations across departments.
 It is truly valuable to share this space where we can support one another in different ways.

-On Monday September 9, 2025, the Office for Global Engagement along with the School
+On Monday September 9, the Office for Global Engagement along with the School of Education,

-of Education, ceebrated UN International Literacy Day.
-The event was held in the McKay
+celebrated UN International Literacy Day.
+The event was held in the McKay Education

-Education building from 9am to 3pm.
-Students were presented with 3 activies that they
+building from 9am to 3pm.
+Students were presented with 3 activies that they could

-could choose from.
-One was to color in a bookmark, the others included adding a book
+choose from.
+One was to color in a bookmark and another was adding a book review to

-review to a a wall.
-The third activity was to complete a form that that gives the
+a wall display.
+The third activity was to complete a form that gave the participant

-participant a treat if t was completed correctly.
+a treat if it was completed correctly.
 Overall, everyone had a great time.

 During our first Global Student Leadership Council meeting of Fall 2025, Alison Griffith, Director of Community Engagement at the ACLU Utah chapter shared personal insight with our students.
 Prior to moving to Utah, Alison acquired vast international work experience abroad.
 She was uniquely qualified to address a variety of issues about facilitating civil dialogue, human rights, and economic empowerment initiatives.
 Her advice to students on becoming effective global leaders was the following: Be curious; Be informed; Be flexible; Be clear with goals and purpose; and Lead with humanity.